RealFascinated/simple-links/README.md

       "enabled": true,
       "amount": 0.7
     },
-    "backgroundImage": "https://cdn.fascinated.cc/8twdW8.jpg" // The image to use in the background },
+    "backgroundImage": "https://cdn.fascinated.cc/8twdW8.jpg", // The image to use in the background
+    // or use a local image
+    "backgroundImage": "/background.jpg"
+  },
   "theme": "dark", // "dark" or "light" themes "infoCard": {